Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Discussion

-Responding to prior research that explores the utility of AI evaluation beyond machine learning development \cite{10.1145/3708359.3712152, schwartz2025realitychecknewevaluation}, our work advances towards a domain-specific benchmark deeply informed by the context and needs of journalism practitioners.
-Hardy et al.\cite{10.1145/3708359.3712152} found that while benchmark scores might be used in academia to track research progress, their effectiveness in signaling model superiority and measuring downstream applications might be lacking.
-Schwartz et al. \cite{schwartz2025realitychecknewevaluation} also argued that existing evaluation approaches might measure what they call ``first-order effects'' such as the factual accuracy of immediate system outputs, but they might fail to account for indirect and ``second-order effects'' of AI (i.e. "outcomes and consequences that may result from AI use in the real world") in different sectors of society such as education, healthcare, or employment.
-Our findings align with this prior research, showing that journalism practitioners infrequently rely on benchmarks for making decisions regarding which model to use for which task.
-Instead, they opt to measure the quality of AI models on specific tasks at hand and rely on ``vibe-based'' evaluations of immediate model outputs in order to iterate on model prompts until they obtain satisfactory results.
+Our work was motivated by prior research investigating the utility of existing benchmarks beyond machine learning development for end users.
+Hardy et al.\cite{10.1145/3708359.3712152} found that while benchmark scores might be used in academia to track research progress, their effectiveness in signaling model superiority and measuring downstream applications might be lacking due to their failure to reflect real-world uses.
+Schwartz et al. \cite{schwartz2025realitychecknewevaluation} also argued that existing evaluation approaches might measure what they call ``first-order effects'' such as the factual accuracy of immediate system outputs, but they might fail to account for indirect and ``second-order effects'' of generative systems (i.e. ``outcomes and consequences that may result from their use in the real world'') in different sectors of society such as education, healthcare, or employment.
+Our findings align with this prior research, showing that journalism practitioners infrequently rely on existing benchmarks for making decisions regarding which model to use for which task.
+Instead, they opt to measure the quality of AI models on specific tasks at hand and rely on ``vibe-based'' evaluations of immediate model outputs in order to iterate on model prompts until they obtain satisfactory results (\ref{context}).

 Yet our workshop findings also indicate that there is interest in the community of practitioners for informing evaluations of LLMs in a more rigorous way.
-In the workshop, we invited domain experts to think through example use case scenarios of AI and criteria they had used to determine the quality of outputs before asking them to imagine computational tasks and metrics that capture those criteria.
-In doing so, we observed that individual journalists might not be aligned with each other in terms of goals and preferences for evaluation in their day-to-day work---some hoped for an industry standardized benchmark that represents the perspective of journalism at large, while others wished for guidelines for thinking through measuring the performance of AI in specific scenarios.
+In the workshop, we invited practitioners to think through example use case scenarios of AI and criteria they had used to determine the quality of outputs before asking them to imagine computational tasks and metrics that capture those criteria.
+In doing so, we observed that individual journalists might not be aligned with each other in terms of goals and preferences for evaluation in their day-to-day work---some hoped for an industry standardized benchmark that represents the perspective of journalism at large, while others wished for guidelines for thinking through measuring the performance of AI in specific scenarios (\ref{organization}).
 However, regardless of preferences between these possibilities, practitioners all conveyed a sense of urgency for some type of solution.